 5. Personalize The Right Way

 Yes, recipients have gotten used to seeing their first names in subject lines.
-Additionally, that’s a very common way for spammers to write to people, so a bad personalization can even be counter-productive for your open rate.
+Additionally, that’s a very common way for spammers to write to people, so a bad personalization can even be counter-productive for your opening rate.
 But the general rule stays the same: The one element that can make a 100% positive impact is personalization.
 Provided that it is well made!

 When you personalize well, there is not much else you can do to attract your reader’s attention.
 And remember, first and last names are not the only data you have that you can use for personalization!

 You need to hold a qualified and exhaustive database.
-Then you know your reader’s location, age, shopping pattern, sex etc. All of it can be used to personalize your email!
+Then you know your reader’s location, age, shopping pattern, sex, etc. All of it can be used to personalize your email!

 How about a special offer that is specifically designed for women who have bought a certain jacket in the past?
 You could write a subject that tells them about boots that would go well with it and that the recipient can now get for a special price.

-6. Make Your Recipients Curious
+6. Make Your Recipients Curious about your Email Marketing

 A good subject line raises and creates curiousity.
 What better way to attract your recipients’ attention by addressing a question directly to them?

-Making them react by asking them a direct question in the subject line can be an effective way to get them react.
+Making them react by asking them a direct question in the subject line can be an effective way to get them to react.